B1nus/wezy/README.md

 cb runs tests sequentially and doesn't exit upon failure. cb will also run any tests imported using the `load` keyword.
 > [!TIP]
 > Try moving more complicated tests into their own file.
-# Slices with known size
+# Excessive error catching
-Slices can either have a known size or unknown size at compile time.
-The benefit of slices with known size is that the bounds check is performed at compile time, which means that you can omit error handling when indexing or slicing.
-The benefit of slices with unkown size is the ability to define functions with a variable sized argument `i64 parse_i64(slice_i8 *text)`.
-All slices have a len property which is the size of the slice.
-The cb compiler will keep track of which slices are compile time known in size and which are not.
+The benefit of arrays with known sizes is that the bounds check is performed at compile time.
+This means that you can omit error handling when indexing or slicing arrays.
 # Coersion
 cb will coerce some datatypes and datastructures automatically.
 A `byte` can always be coerced to an `int`.
 An `array` can always be coerced to a `slice`.
 For example, passing an array to a function that takes a slice as an argument is fine, since cb automatically coerces the array to a slice.
 # Mutability